 TCP/IP comes with a collection of rules that make it possible to send and receive messages between two computers.
 It operates at the lower levels of the internet.
 That means that the applications that you’re using — email, video, financial, database — are transmitted back and forth across the TCP/IP infrastructure.
 And as long as the messages follow the rules (protocols), it really doesn’t matter the nature or content of the application or its data.

-In an article titled “Architects and Builders of the Internet Cathedral”, David Scott Brown describes the foundational significance of TCP/IP in the story of the internet.
+In a Techopedia article titled “Architects and Builders of the Internet Cathedral”, David Scott Brown describes the foundational significance of TCP/IP in the story of the internet.
 He quotes digital pioneer Mike Muuss, a military computer scientist, who saw the value of the proposed protocol combination: “I happen to feel that TCP and IP are good protocols, and certainly much better than what we are using now.”
 The U.S. Department of Defense (DoD) adopted TCP/IP as a mandatory network technology in 1982.

 And the rest, as they say, is history.